As each has received a gift, use it to serve one another,

 At ECS, we work hard to present service as an attitude more than an event.
 Growing and nurturing a servant’s heart through experience is clearly and Biblically valuable.
 We want to create opportunities for students to not just learn about servant leadership, but to be servant leaders.

-In the 6th – 8th grade, students participate in school-wide service projects.
+In the 6th grade through high school, students participate in school-wide service projects.
 Further, each grade partners with a local or global non-profit to understand its mission and work together to further the missions already in place.
 Whether creating outreach programs for urban ministries or honoring the lives of those living in assisted living facilities, our students are lead to live outside of their own worlds to see what God has for them in His pursuit of their hearts.

 In the past, ECS has partnered with a wide range of local and global ministries, including Impact Ministries; Uncharted International; Community One; SMILE on Down Syndrome; Holiday Village Assisted Living; and schools in Rakai, Uganda.